 Pharmacologic interventions used to treat acute migraine come in a variety of forms: some are given by mouth, while other options are inhaled, given by intravenous or by injection.
 The majority of the medications that have been studied for use in the ED setting are given by intravenous, but a few other options are available.
 There are over 20 different medications that have been studied for relieving migraine in the ED1.
 Very few of these medications are migraine-specific, as most have other indications for which they are used.
 For example, many of these medications are also anti-nauseants, some are used to relieve all types of pain, while others are used in higher doses as antipsychotics (see Table 1).
 There are varying levels of evidence associated with medications used for migraine in this setting.
 For example, there is relatively strong evidence that prochlorperazine, sumatriptan, metoclopramide and ketorolac are effective for migraine relief in the ED1, whereas opioid medications, like morphine and tramadol, have less evidence for efficacy1 and may be associated with higher rates of return visits within a week of discharge from the ED2.
 It is not uncommon for emergency physicians to use a combination of two or more medications to try and break the migraine.
 There is some evidence that combination therapy is more effective than using a single medication3.

-Because of the wide variety of treatment options available for relieving migraine in the emergency department, your emergency care provider will need some information from you so that they can chose the best treatment.
+Because of the wide variety of treatment options available for relieving migraine in the emergency department, your emergency care provider will need some information from you so that they can choose the best treatment.
 First of all, it will be important for you to tell the ED care provider whether or not you tried any treatment at home prior to visiting the ED.
 This is important because it can affect which treatments will be most effective and safe in the ED.
 For example, if you already took a triptan at home, your physician will probably avoid giving you another triptan or an ergot alkaloid medication like dihydroergotamine.
 The duration of your migraine will also impact the treatment decision.
 Triptans appear to be most effective in the first few hours of a migraine4.
 Therefore, your care provider will most likely avoid giving you a triptan if your migraine has been protracted.
 Another important factor in selecting the best medication pertains to safety: you should tell the ED care provider if you are taking any other medications, because some of the medication options can have interactions with other medications.
-For example, if you are taking an antipsychotic medication in the dopamine antagonist class, then your ED care provider will likely try to avoid using medications in that class, so as to reduce the risk of unwanted side effects.
+For example, if you are taking antipsychotic medication in the dopamine antagonist class, then your ED care provider will likely try to avoid using medications in that class, so as to reduce the risk of unwanted side effects.
 Also, if you have any underlying medical conditions, this will be taken into consideration in selecting which treatment option to use for your migraine.
 It is very important for you to share all of this information with the emergency care provider, so as to allow for the selection of a safe intervention that is likely to be effective.

 If you have any particular preferences for treatment, be sure to express those to your emergency care provider.
 For example, you may have received treatments that have been effective in the past, or you may not want to get an intravenous line.
-If you have received a medication for migraine in the past and have experienced side effects from this medication, you should make this known.
+If you have received medication for migraines in the past and have experienced side effects from this medication, you should make this known.
 It will be important to make your care provider aware of these details, so that they can choose a treatment option that you are comfortable with and that is safe.

-|Non-steroidal anti-inflammatory medications||
+|Non-steroidal anti-inflammatory medications|